Malik Henry (wide receiver): Calgary Stampeders

 Henry signed with the Calgary Stampeders of the CFL on January 25, 2021.
 In his first season with the club, he played in nine games and caught 11 passes for 124 yards with two touchdowns.
 Henry's second year in the CFL would prove to be a breakout season, as he played in 13 games and recorded 62 receptions for 1,023 yards and eight touchdowns and was rewarded with a three-year contract extension on October 5, 2022.
 Henry continued his strong play into the 2023 season, catching 14 passes for 228 yards and a touchdown through the first three games, however, he suffered a ruptured Achilles in Calgary's third contest, causing him to miss the remainder of the season.
 After returning to health for the start of the 2024 season, Henry suffered a patellar tendon injury in practice on May 28, 2024, following the team's first preseason game.
-Shortly after, the Stampeders announced that he would miss the remainder of the season following surgery.
+Shortly after, the Stampeders announced that he would miss the 2024 season following surgery.
+He ended up missing the entire 2025 season as well.
+He became a free agent upon the expiry of his contract on February 10, 2026.